vmalnathnambiar/exfilms/doc/how-to-create-a-target-file.md

 # How to Create A Target File

+> [!NOTE]\
-To create the target file, I would highly recommend the use of Google Sheets.
+> To create the target file, I would highly recommend the use of Google Sheets.
 This will enable you to easily save and/or publish the sheet to the web as tsv with ease.

+### Table of Contents

 1. [File Layout](#file-layout)
 2. [Save to Local Device](#save-to-local-device)